Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

 The Russian flag-carrier Aeroflot permits small pets to fly in the cabin, as well as in the hold.
 A maximum weight of 8kg applies, along with maximum total dimensions of 126cm for soft carriers, or 44 x 30 x 26cm for rigid carriers.
+They have also introduced the option to purchase a separate seat for your pet, with a maximum weight of 15kg including the rigid or semi-rigid carrier.

 Take note of the documentation requirements that apply.
-The charge for domestic flights starts at 3750 RUB.
-The fee is €75 for international flights, or $120 USD on flights to and from Canada.
+The charge for domestic flights starts at 3200 RUB.
+The fee is either €75 or €120 for international flights, depending on the destination.
+Pets in the cabin travel for free with the Maximum fare family.
+No set fees are listed for pets travelling in a separate seat – presumably the seat fee only applies.

 Air Albania (Albania)